Leels/Annies_Specialty_Dog_Treat_Shop/README.md

 ## By: Lela Smith

 ### Description
 #### Database tracker for specialty dog treats shop.
 The database uses a one to many relationship to track products (which have a product name, cost, and country of origin) and each product's reviews (which have an author, content_body and rating).
+Site's admin has full crud capability.
+Admin login information: email: admin@admin.com password: admin.

 ### Project Specs
 #### Landing Page